Do you know the importance of IT onboarding?

 The labor market is tight, though.
-Maybe you’re spending money with recruiters.
-Finding the right new team members is a significant cost, in fact one of your largest costs.
+Maybe you’re spending money on recruiters.
+Finding the right new team members is a significant cost, in fact, one of your largest costs.
 Once you find them, you’ll need to invest more in training them.
 There’s a lot of competition.

 But you manage it.
 You find the right people.
 They’re expensive but worth it.
 You’re ready for them to join the company.

 Your new team members show up for their first day.
 None of their technology is set up and ready for them.
 Maybe they don’t have accounts set up yet.
 The people who are supposed to do this for them have other, full-time jobs, so this is an afterthought.
 Different people own different parts of the process.
 New staff finds that they need to talk with multiple people, none of whom they know yet, to get all the resources they need to start working.

 Several weeks go by and still not all your new team members have everything they need.
 They still aren’t entirely productive yet.
 Some of them are frustrated.
 They joined you because your company is growing and innovative and doing interesting things, but they can’t be part of it.
 In the worst case, maybe one of the new employees remembers that other job offer they received, and leaves for a different company.

 If this sounds familiar, you aren’t alone.
 We hear stories like this from companies regularly.
 When companies are young, IT tasks fall to whoever can do them.
 But as a company grows, too often the informal processes no longer do the job but don’t get fixed.

 Today’s job seekers are digital natives who expect to have the tools at hand to do their jobs.
 Having a good technology stack is important to the image and efficiency of your company.
 Making sure new team members can access and use that stack as quickly and as easily as possible is essential.
 Having the tools but not delivering them in a timely manner to new hires undermines your recruiting and retention efforts in a big way.